Every year since 1901 the Nobel Prize has been awarded for achievements in physics, chemistry, physiology or medicine, literature and for peace.

 Sir Martin was the first scientist to identify embryonic stem cells, which can be adapted for a wide variety of medical purposes.
 His discoveries are now being applied in virtually all areas of biomedicine – from basic research to the development of new therapies.

-Professor Sir Martin Evans was appointed president of the University in 2009 and became our Chancellor in 2012.
+Professor Sir Martin Evans was appointed president of the University in 2009 and became our Chancellor in 2012, a role he held for eight years before stepping down in March 2017.

 Professor Robert Huber